'}}

 Moreover, Saint Germain played a significant role in the education of the clergy and laity, using his position to promote learning and piety, reforming both the secular and regular clergy of his diocese.

-See also John Chrysostom
+See also Abudimus

 After his death in 576 AD, miracles were reported at his grave, and he was subsequently canonized.
 Today, Saint Germain of Paris holds significant importance within the Catholic Church as a symbol of charity, humility, and unwavering commitment to the faith.